 - of or relating to the doctrine that salvation is gained by good works rather than through free grace.

-- an alien who has entered a country legally.
+Usually legals . a foreigner who has entered or resides in a country legally.

 Origin of legal